asseinfo/react-kanban/README.md

 #### `renderCardAdder`

 Use this if you want to render your own card adder.
 You have to pass a function and return your card adder component.
+Your custom card adder needs to call `onConfirm` at some point to add the card.
 The function will receive these parameters:

 | Arg          | Description                                          |